jwdevel/EASTL/CONTRIBUTING.md

 EASTL uses CMake as its build system.

+It takes advantage of CMake's concept of 'configurations' to have different builds for Debug, Release, etc.

+For Windows with Visual Studio, this will result in a project with multiple configurations, as is typical.

+However, note that for `make`-style backends, CMake does _not_ support multiple configurations in one Makefile.
+See [CMake docs](https://cmake.org/cmake/help/latest/variable/CMAKE_BUILD_TYPE.html) for reference.
+On these systems, you should create a separate build dir per configuration, and use CMake to generate a Makefile for each of them.
+See the below scripts for more information.

+#### Single Multi-config directory

 * Create and navigate to "your_build_folder":
 	* mkdir your_build_folder && cd your_build_folder
 * Generate build scripts: